chrisreylo73/School-Projects/README.md

 # School-Projects
 _This repository encompasses all the Academic projects I have completed throughout my pursuit of a Computer Science Degree._

-###  Below is the list of projects along with corresponding links for each project.
+###  Below is the list of projects along with corresponding links.

 ---
 ### Algorithms & Analysis